About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In June 2021, he had an article published in the MGS Newsletter on "Fourth Cousins."

 Carroll's husband Roger died at age 59 on August 15, 2021, at Danbury Hospital.
 There was a Funeral Mass for Roger at St. Edward the Confessor Church in New Fairfield.
 Roger's ashes were in a nice wooden box in front of the altar.
 Daniel read the Epistle.
 Sean spoke about his father's life at the end of Mass.
-The last time I had been there was for Daniel's confirmation about 10 years ago.
+The last time Peter had been there was for Daniel's confirmation about 10 years ago.
 Carroll hosted a dinner afterward for family and friends at Barbarie's Black Angus Grill in Danbury.
 Carroll and Roger's friend Mark Gurliacci had put together an extensive slide show of pictures of Roger's life.

 In June 2022, Peter saw the white dot over Daniel's right shoulder in the August 2018 photo of Peter and Marilyn's family at Emerald Point on Grand Isle in Lake Champlain, Vermont.
 See: Jay Peak?.